raccoondepot/error_log/README.md

 ## Future plans
 This extension is a work in progress and we have a lot of ideas to implement in future versions.
 Here are some of them:
-- Utilize modern features of PHP v8.1 and TYPO3 v12 (after TYPO3 v11 end of support);
-- Use message bus / message queue;
 - Handle errors from PHP error log file (either directly or with directly uploaded file);
 - Dynamic configuration for alternative notification sources;
 - Use retrieval augmented generation (RAG) for giving AI better TYPO3 context.